Crimes for Loitering and Prowling

 Section 856.021, Florida Statutes, makes it unlawful for anyone to “loiter and prowl” in a manner, at a time, or in a place, or in a manner not usual for law-abiding individuals, under circumstances that warrant a justifiable and reasonable alarm or immediate concern for the safety of property or persons in the area.

-The crime of prowling and loitering is charged as a second degree misdemeanor which is punishable by up to sixty (60) days in jail or a $500 fine.
+The crime of prowling and loitering is charged as a second-degree misdemeanor which is punishable by up to sixty (60) days in jail or a $500 fine.
+In Hillsborough County, the crime is listed on the docket as: “856.021-MISC0019 (MS) LOITERING OR PROWLING.”

 In order for the prosecutor with the State Attorney’s Office to prove the offense of Loitering or Prowling at trial, the following three elements must be proven beyond all reasonable doubt: